necat101/Chronos-CLGCM/README.md

 ### 5\.
 Inference (Chat Mode)

-Run an interactive chat session by pointing to any model directory (quantized or full-precision).
-Press `Ctrl+X` at any time to interrupt generation.
+Run an interactive chat session by pointing to any model directory (quantized or full-precision). **No architecture flags are needed\!**

 #### Running a Quantized Model (Recommended)